The Ideal Email Cadence for Your Audience

 Here are some email cadence best practices to consider when finding the schedule that’s right for your brand and audience.

-Of all the tools businesses have on their toolbelt, marketing automation and CRM software are two of the most valuable in terms of understanding customers and potential customers, and turning them into buyers.
+Of all the marketing platforms and tools businesses have on their toolbelt, marketing automation and CRM software are two of the most valuable in terms of understanding customers and potential customers, and turning them into buyers.
 In fact, 77% of businesses that use marketing automation see an increase in conversions, and the average ROI on CRM software is $8.71 for every dollar spent.